TheBIMmentor/support/README.md

 	Right-click each added Reference (or Alt + Enter on PC) → Properties → Set Copy Local to False.
 4. Add Boilerplate Code
 	Right-click your project → Add → Class → Name it.

-	Copy and paste this code into the class file:
+ //Copy and paste this code into the class file

 using Autodesk.Revit.Attributes;
 using Autodesk.Revit.DB;
 using Autodesk.Revit.UI;